Signed in as:

 And in the end, I have two hives: one for temperate areas like England, and one for colder areas like Scotland and higher parts of Europe,, and the USA.

 In the bottom of every tree hive is a myriad of bugs, mycelium, and other organisms.
-This is very much part of the bees’ system for staying healthy.
+This is what we provide you to put in the bottom of your ECO BEEHIVE.

 After quite a few years and hundreds of experiments, I have come up with what is essentially my NOOK AND CRANNY honey harvesting system.